Last Updated: December 26, 2021

 Larger social goals are at play here.
 This type of community encourages a mix of incomes and ages.
 Indeed, specially designed senior housing units often are included.

-And the entire orientation toward the porch, street, civic spaces, walkable community, and shared open spaces is intended to let you know your neighbors and spend time with them.
-For example, mailboxes may be grouped at a gathering point or strictly regulated in their curbside appearance.
-Just like in a traditional neighborhood.
+The entire orientation toward the porch, street, civic spaces, walkable community, and shared open spaces is intended to let you know your neighbors and spend time with them.
+For example, mailboxes may be grouped at a gathering point or strictly regulated in their curbside appearance, just like in a traditional neighborhood.
+The traditional neighborhood fosters social capital, a fancy concept you can visualize as an expanded overlap of people's individual networks.

 The resulting community is designed to minimize automobile travel by providing some jobs, some goods and services, and short walkable distances between community hubs.
 Some leaders insist that each housing unit be within a five-minute walk of the town center.
 In practice larger developments may have more than one center.

-New urbanist developments typically do not have a zoning ordinance at all, but are based on a design charter and covenants of just a few pages in length.
+Freestanding new urbanist developments typically do not have a zoning ordinance at all, but are based on a design charter and covenants of just a few pages in length.
+Sometimes an equally brief form-based code is in effect.
 Often these codes are based on a transect idea, where a line or cross-section radiating out from a center determines what is considered appropriate.

 As a community leader, if someone tells you that new urbanism or traditional neighborhood development is the solution for your three vacant lots or that strip of vacant land along a stream, you know that person does not understand the subject.
 Traditional neighborhoods are for substantial size areas and redevelopments.